mimi-netizen/Steghub-DevOps_CloudComputing/Project 10 Load Balancer Solution With Nginx and SSL TLS/Project/Prerequisites.md

 By now you have learned what Load Balancing is used for and have configured an LB solution using Apache, but a DevOps engineer must be a versatile professional and know different alternative solutions for the same problem.
-That is why, in this project we will configure an Nginx Load Balancer solution.
+That is why, in this project we will configure a Nginx Load Balancer solution.

 It is also extremely important to ensure that connections to your Web solutions are secure and information is encrypted in transit – we will also cover connection over secured HTTP (HTTPS protocol), its purpose and what is required to implement it.